phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 [`Pin::as_mut`]: https://doc.rust-lang.org/nightly/core/pin/struct.Pin.html#method.as_mut

 Now the only error left is the desired error on `mem::replace`.
 Remember, this operation tries to move the heap allocated value to stack, which would break the self-reference stored in the `self_ptr` field.
-By opting out of `Unpin` and using `Pin<Box<T>>`, we can prevent this error and safely work with self-referential structs.
-Note that the compiler is not able to prove that the creation of the self-reference is safe (yet), so we need to use an unsafe block and verify the correctness ourselves.
+By opting out of `Unpin` and using `Pin<Box<T>>`, we can prevent this operation at compile time and thus safely work with self-referential structs.
+As we saw, the compiler is not able to prove that the creation of the self-reference is safe (yet), so we need to use an unsafe block and verify the correctness ourselves.

 #### Stack Pinning and `Pin<&mut T>`